ChronoSpike: An Adaptive Spiking Graph Neural Network for Dynamic Graphs: Computational Complexity Analysis

 The spatial encoder consists of $K$ attention-based graph-propagation layers with hidden dimension $d$.
 Each layer includes standard attention projections (query, key, and value) as well as subsequent linear transformations, contributing on the order of $O(d^2)$ parameters per layer.
 Across $K$ layers, the spatial encoder therefore contributes approximately $4K d^2$ parameters.
 The temporal encoder, implemented as a lightweight single-head Transformer operating along the temporal dimension, introduces an additional $O(d^2)$ parameters, accounting for its attention and feed-forward components.
 The adaptive LIF neurons introduce a negligible number of parameters: each of the $d$ feature channels has a learnable membrane time constant $\tau_i$ and firing threshold $V_{th,i}$, contributing $2d$ parameters in total.
+The learnable absolute positional encodings $\mathbf{P}_{1:T_{\max}}\in\mathbb{R}^{T_{\max}\times d_h}$ contribute $T_{\max}\,d_h$ parameters, where $T_{\max}$ is a fixed buffer size hard-coded in the implementation (we use $T_{\max}=100$ for all datasets, comfortably exceeding every effective horizon in our benchmarks).
+The total number of trainable parameters can therefore be approximated as $\approx 4K d^2 + 2d^2 + 2d + T_{\max}\,d_h$.
+The empirical counts in Table~\ref{tab:scalability} (around $1.05\times 10^5$) sit below the closed-form upper bound $4Kd^2+2d^2+2d \approx 1.64\times 10^5$ because (i) DBLP and Patent use a per-layer hidden split $(d_1,d_2)=(128,64)$ rather than two layers at $d=128$, and (ii) the multi-head attention concatenates per-head outputs without an additional output-projection $\mathbf{W}_o$, saving $(H d_h)^2$ parameters per layer relative to a standard Transformer.

-So, the total number of trainable parameters can be approximated as $\approx 4K d^2 + 2d^2 + 2d$, which for the configuration used in our experiments ($K=2$, $d=128$) yields a parameter count on the order of $10^5$.
-This estimate is consistent with the empirical parameter counts observed in our implementation, which remain stable across datasets with substantially different graph sizes and temporal horizons.
+Two consequences follow.
+First, $T_{\max}\,d_h = 100\cdot 64 = 6{,}400$ is small relative to the spatial-encoder contribution in our experiments, so the parameter count is essentially dataset-independent at the reported precision (Table~\ref{tab:scalability}).
+Second, when the effective horizon $T$ exceeds $T_{\max}$, the implementation linearly interpolates the absolute positional table to length $T$; this is a stop-gap rather than a principled relative-position scheme, and a rotary or relative encoding would be preferable for true horizon-agnostic generalization.
+This estimate is consistent with the empirical parameter counts observed in our implementation, which remain stable across datasets with substantially different graph sizes at the reported precision.
 Specifically, we observe 105{,}738 parameters on DBLP, 105{,}413 on Tmall, and 105{,}478 on Patent.
 Minor variations arise from dataset-specific input adapters, while the core architecture and parameter-sharing scheme remain unchanged.

 Importantly, the model size remains fixed across datasets with widely varying numbers of nodes and time steps, confirming that ChronoSpike’s representational capacity does not scale with $N$ or $T$.
 All parameters are shared across time steps, and no per-node embeddings are stored, which contributes to memory efficiency and supports generalization to previously unseen nodes.
 Table~\ref{tab:scalability} reports empirical scalability statistics on three large dynamic graph datasets.
 All experiments use an identical model configuration, demonstrating that ChronoSpike maintains a constant parameter budget while exhibiting runtime behavior that scales with the size of the spatiotemporal input.
 Datasets with larger values of $N$ and $T$ incur higher training costs, consistent with the theoretical $O(NT)$ time complexity, while the number of trainable parameters remains unchanged.